 How do these letters need to be sent in?

-Recommenders must upload their letter to the online submission form (a link to this form will be available here on Oct.
-1).
+Recommenders must upload their letter to the online submission form (a link to this form will be sent to the recommender by email once applicant has submitted entire application).
 If the recommender is having issues uploading their document, they may email us at MEDstudentprogram@bcm.edu.
 Furthermore, there is neither a template nor a guideline that recommenders must follow when writing your letter of recommendation.

 Is there a prompt or format for the personal statement?